ansommer/startup/notes.md

 ## Service
 I ran into a lot of problems trying to use one api.
 The key was just to give up on that api and just try a different one.
 Worked great! way easier!
 Anyway it's basically just using the endpoints to make things work rather than internally.
+I breifly tried to put in the ability to post a recipe using only a URL but it just used too many API points.
+It's in there but commented out until I want to implement it.
+If I were to continue I'd make it like a 'premium' option.

 ## Database
 Things to get it working: